 Corporate Tax Law of the United Arab Emirates

-Part 1: The DTA between Switzerland and the United Arab Emirates
+Part 2: Protocol of Amendment to DTA between Switzerland and the United Arab Emirates

 Conclusion and outlook